 - Are you using a properly coded key?
 An improperly coded key will cause the immobilizer system indicator in the instrument panel to blink rapidly (see page 79). - Are you using the proper starting procedure?
-Refer to Starting the Engine on page 216.
+Refer to Starting the Engine on page 218.

 - Do you have fuel?
 Check the fuel gauge; the low fuel indicator may not be working. - There may be an electrical problem, such as no power to the fuel pump.
-Check all the fuses (see page 306).
+Check all the fuses (see page 308).

 If you find nothing wrong, you will need a qualified technician to find the problem.
-See Emergency Towing on page 311.
+See Emergency Towing on page 313.
+Although this seems like a simple procedure, you should take several precautions.